AElfProject/aelf-docs/docs/quick-start/developers/todo-app/index.md

 ### Adding Your Smart Contract Code

 Now that we have a template todo list project, we can customise the template to incorporate our own contract logic.
-Lets start by implementing methods to provide basic functionality for updating and reading a message stored persistently in the contract state.
-ToDoApp includes the below functionalities like:
+Let's start by implementing methods to handle the basic functionality of creating, editing, listing, deleting, and marking tasks as complete within the contract state.
+ToDo dApp includes the below functionalities like:
-1. Create a Task (Name, category, description, createAt, updatedAt)
+1. Create a task (Name, category, description, createAt, updatedAt)
-2. Task Completed
+2. Mark task as completed
 3. Delete a task
-4. List the tasks
+4. List all the tasks
-5. Edit the task
+5. Edit a task

 - Enter this command in your `Terminal`.